 The best cities for moving to Italy

-Italy it’s a large country where you can find a lot of big cities like Milan, Rome, and Florence, but also, very small countries with few inhabitants.
+Italy is a large country where you can find a lot of big cities like Milan, Rome, and Florence, but also very small towns with few inhabitants.

-If you want to move to Italy, you must have a reason for your stay, for example, searching for a new job.
-If that’s the case, we recommend choosing a bigger city, because you will have more opportunities to find a job.
+If you want to move to Italy, you must have a reason for your stay, such as searching for a new job.
+If that’s the case, we recommend choosing a bigger city, as you will have more opportunities to find a job.
 On the other hand, if you work remotely, you can also choose to live in smaller cities.

 Let’s see some of the best Italian cities where you can find a job faster and more easily.

 The first city on the list has to be Milan, the Italian working city par excellence.
-It is the home to many considerable Italian and international companies.
-Whether you are looking for a job as a waiter or looking for a job that requires higher skills, you will find the right one for you.
+It houses many considerable Italian and international companies.
+Whether you are looking for a job as a waiter or one that requires higher skills, you will find the right one for you.

-It is said that, in this city, you can always see people running, taking the train or subway, going to a business meeting or even to a romantic dinner.
-But Milan is not just this.
+It is said that in this city, you can always see people running, taking the train or subway, going to a business meeting, or even to a romantic dinner.
+But Milan is not just that.

-Milan is the capital of Italian fashion, where you can see famous designers and models walking around the city.
-Every year, the city hosts the “Triennale“, the international exhibition of art, design, and architecture and many other exhibitions.
+Milan is the capital of Italian fashion: you can see famous designers and models walking all around the city.
+Every year, the city hosts the “Triennale“, the international exhibition of art, design, and architecture, and many other exhibitions.

-Another great city – famous throughout the world for its “Dolce Vita” lifestyle – is the so-called eternal city, Rome.
+Another great city, famous throughout the world for its “Dolce Vita” lifestyle, is the so-called eternal city of Rome.
 Contrary to what one might think, Rome is twice as big as Milan.

 It has a very ancient and long history that began with the Roman emperors, as shown by the presence of ancient monuments such as the Colosseum, the Roman Forum, the Villa of the Emperor Nero and so on.
 This great and ancient history has continued over the centuries with the unique works of Michelangelo such as the Sistine Chapel, Caravaggio and Bernini.

-In Rome, people do not run, but as in Milan there are headquarters of many large companies, so finding a job is easier.
+In Rome, people do not run, but, like in Milan, there are headquarters of many large companies, so finding a job is easier.
 But what about the cost of living in Rome?
 An apartment in the city costs from about 700 to 2,200 euros.
 A meal for two costs about 60 euros and the utility bills cost about 180 euros per month for an apartment of 915 square feet.
-A groceries from the market for two people for two weeks is about 80 euros.
+The groceries for two people for two weeks is about 80 euros.

 Florence is not just our city, it is the cradle of the Renaissance.
 It is much smaller and more livable than Milan and Rome: you can walk the whole city on foot.

-Three of the most developed sectors in the city are: high fashion, tourism and pharmaceuticals.
-As for the pharmaceutical industries, The Menarini Group, for example, has two offices in the city.
+Three of the most developed sectors in the city are high fashion, tourism and the pharmaceutical industry.
+As for the latter, The Menarini Group, for example, has two offices in the city.
 In Florence, you can find the most famous Italian fashion houses in the world: Roberto Cavalli, Salvatore Ferragamo, Gucci, Enrico Coveri.
-Florence is the only city where you can find a fashion museum with 6,000 artifacts and theatrical costumes of the most famous stylist.
+Florence is the only city where you can find a fashion museum with 6,000 artifacts and theatrical costumes made by the most famous stylists.

 At each step, you will encounter one of the splendid historic Florentine buildings, such as the “Cattedrale di Santa Maria del Fiore” or “Palazzo Vecchio”.
 If you love art and architecture, you will love this city.

-Let’s check out the cost of living in Florence.
+Let’s check out the costs of living in Florence.
 An apartment in the city costs from about 600 to 1,500 euros.
-Groceries from the market for two people for two weeks is about 80 euros.
-A meal for two costs about 60 euros and the utility bills cost about 165 euros monthly for an apartment of 915 square feet.
+Groceries from the market for two people for two weeks are about 80 euros.
+A meal for two costs about 60 euros, and the utility bills cost about 165 euros monthly for an apartment of 915 square feet.